Saturday, August 21, 2010

-Suicide: Lieutenant Commander Friedrich Steinhoff
+Suicide: U-Boat 873 Commander Friedrich Steinhoff

 Suicide (from Latin sui caedere, to kill oneself) is the act of intentionally ending one's own life.
 It is considered a sin in many religions, and a crime in some jurisdictions.
 On the other hand, to some individuals it is viewed as an honorable way to exit certain shameful or hopeless situations.
 To be considered suicide, the death must be a central component and intention of the act, not just a certain consequence.